AI-For-Experimental-And-Applied-Physics/Notebooks2024/README.md

 # Notebooks2024
-Notebooks of the Neural Networks application to computer vision in Medicine
+Notebooks for the part of the course on Neural Networks application to computer vision in Medicine.